-The European Commission developed a comprehensive EU Adaptation Strategy with the general aim to enhance the preparedness and capacity to effectively address the impacts of climatic change in the EU, its Member States, regions and cities, down to the local level.
+The European Commission developed a comprehensive EU Adaptation Strategy with the general aim of improving the readiness and capacity to effectively tackle the impacts of climatic change in the EU, its Member States, regions and cities, down to the local level.

 FT covered the following tasks:

-- Development of adaptation measures to address the impacts in the sectors mentioned above.
-This covers as well technical solutions (e.g. new standards for infrastructure), market based solutions (pricing, loans) and awareness raising campaigns
+- Development of adaptation measures to address the impacts in the abovementioned sectors.
+This also covers technical solutions (e.g. new standards for infrastructure), market-based solutions (pricing, loans) and awareness-raising campaigns;

-- Development of a strategy that mainstreams climate change into other policy areas
+- Development of a strategy mainstreaming climate change into other policy areas;

-- Support to the impact assessment of the planned EU adaptation strategy
+- Support for the impact assessment of the planned EU adaptation strategy;

 Related Events